-Learning the basics of dressmaking can be very exciting and to know the different types of sewing stitches is just as important as sewing with a sewing machine.
-Hand Sewing Stitches for Beginners will be showing you to basic hand sewing stitches that will aid you with finishing off your garments with a tidy professional finish that only hand stitching can achieve.
+Learning the basics of dressmaking can be very exciting and know the different types of sewing stitches is just as important as sewing with a sewing machine.
+I will be showing you to basic hand sewing stitches that will aide you with finishing off your garments with a tidy professional finish that only hand stitching can achieve.

 Of course, it would be easy to use your sewing machine, but there are certain stitches that can only be done using the craft of stitching by hand.